danny9447537/Ken_Danny_DMS/README.md

 **CSV Upload**

-The CSV file should follow this format:
+The CSV file should follow this format if you were to create your own CSV and add your own aircraft infromation:
 Copy code
 model,serialNumber,maintenanceStatus,missionHistory,pilotAssignment,lastInspectionDate

+**Sample CSV Data**

+Sample CSV data that can be used to generate data into the MySQL database can be found within Ken_Danny_DMS-master/sample data/sample_aircraft_data.csv
+To use this sample data, you simply have to run the Java program and click 'Upload CSV' to upload aircraft information.

 **Error Handling**